akhilesh636/Sensor-Anamoly-Detection/README.md

-**Sensor Anomaly Detection System**
+**Sensor Anomaly Detection System** <br><br>
 This project implements an advanced Sensor Anomaly Detection System for real-time monitoring and analysis of sensor data.
-The system uses a combination of hardware components and software to detect anomalies in sensor data and ensure timely intervention in critical systems.
+The system uses a combination of hardware components and software to detect anomalies in sensor data and ensure timely intervention in critical systems. <br><br>

-Features
+**Features:** <br>
-Real-time anomaly detection using sensor data, leveraging both statistical and rule-based methods.
+Real-time anomaly detection using sensor data, leveraging both statistical and rule-based methods. <br>
-STM32F4VGT6 microcontroller for data acquisition and processing.
+STM32F4VGT6 microcontroller for data acquisition and processing. <br>
-FreeRTOS for task scheduling, ensuring responsive and efficient management of multiple concurrent operations.
+FreeRTOS for task scheduling, ensuring responsive and efficient management of multiple concurrent operations.<br>
-CAN bus communication for transferring sensor data to the ESP32 WROOM-E.
+CAN bus communication for transferring sensor data to the ESP32 WROOM-E.<br>
-Cloud communication via MQTT for remote monitoring, analysis, and alerting.
+Cloud communication via MQTT for remote monitoring, analysis, and alerting.<br>
-On-site visualization using an SPI Screen Module TFT Interface for displaying sensor data.
+On-site visualization using an SPI Screen Module TFT Interface for displaying sensor data.<br><br>
-Two main anomaly detection techniques:
+**Two main anomaly detection techniques:** <br>
 Z-score method for statistical anomaly detection.
 Rule-based approach for predefined threshold-based anomaly detection.
 System Overview